 The Partnership for African Social and Governance Research (PASGR) is offering DAAD Scholarships for the students of 0sub-Saharan Africa.
-These opportunities are available to pursue Master of Research and Public Policy for the year 2017-2018.
+These scholarships are available to pursue Master of Research and Public Policy for the year 2017-2018.

 The Partnership for African Social and Governance Research (PASGR) is an independent, non-partisan pan-African not-for-profit organization established in 2011 and located in Nairobi, Kenya.
 PASGR is a vibrant African social science community addressing the continent’s public policy issues.